 Sometimes, life is so busy that all we can do is wish that our house is organized, let alone actually have any hope for doing it!
 But I firmly believe that all it takes is one step or one drawer at a time that can give you that push in the right direction.
 Just imagine the time you will save when you no longer have to waste time looking around for things because you know exactly where they are.
-Here is my list of 30 easy organizing project ideas that you can do in a flash (and grab your free printable!).
+Here is my list of 33 small organized spaces in your home that you can do in 30 minutes or less. (and grab your free printable!).

 The Organizing Process

 The first step is always to take everything out of the space that you are organizing.
 It’s best to start with a clean slate before putting everything back in.
 So take every single thing out.
 All of it.